 Dear Geoffrey

 I read your recent opinion piece on the ‘own goal’ at Southampton ( last week’s Jewish Chronicle 8/4/2015) and felt I had to respond.
-In truth this is not my first email to you; several years ago I was present at a fasciald2nating talk of yours on British Jewry and over the following days you helped clarify some points through email.
+In truth this is not my first email to you; several years ago I was present at a fascinating talk of yours on British Jewry and over the following days you helped clarify some points through email.
 This assistance helped me win an argument I was involved in on some issue long forgotten, but for that help I remain thankful.

 However your article did disturb me, on a number of levels.
 I shall try to keep this as short and clear as possible.